 - Feeding problems in infancy or failure to thrive.

 - Excessive weight gain between 1 and 6 years of age.
-Morphological and hormonal abnormalities of the pituitary gland are found in Prader-Willi syndrome (PWS).
+Morphological and hormonal abnormalities of the pituitary gland are found in PWS.
 Marked differences in obesity have been found between patients living in different countries.
 It is thought that these differences could be explained by differences in management.

 - Hypogonadism - genital hypoplasia and/or delayed or incomplete gonadal maturation (this is not always associated with infertility in boys).

 - Global developmental delay (in child aged <6 years).
 They may not sit until 12 months, or walk until 24 months.
 Older children show mild-to-moderate learning difficulties and an IQ of 50 to 70.